ja-weiss/ja-weiss/README.md

 May your coffee kick in before reality does.
 May your coffee kick in before reality does.
 May your coffee kick in before reality does.
 May your coffee kick in before reality does.
 May your coffee kick in before reality does.
 May your coffee kick in before reality does.
 May your coffee kick in before reality does.
 May your coffee kick in before reality does.
 May your coffee kick in before reality does.
 May your coffee kick in before reality does.
 May your coffee kick in before reality does.
 May your coffee kick in before reality does.
 May your coffee kick in before reality does.
 May your coffee kick in before reality does.
 May your coffee kick in before reality does.
 May your coffee kick in before reality does.
 May your coffee kick in before reality does.
 May your coffee kick in before reality does.
-May your coffee kick in before reality does.
-May your coffee kick in before reality does.
-May your coffee kick in before reality does.
-May your coffee kick in before reality does.
-May your coffee kick in before reality does.